-Northeastern University School of Law, Boston, MA
+Northeastern University School of Law.
+J.D.

-Vassar College, Poughkeepsie, N.Y.
+Vassar College, Poughkeepsie.
+B.A.

 7/11 – Present

 Director of the Engaging Tradition Project, Center for Gender and Sexuality Law, Columbia Law School.
-Research, write and convene on impact of ideas about and idea of tradition on movements for sexual, gender and social justice.

-9/10 – 06/12
+8/10 – 06/12

 Visiting Senior Research Fellow, Department of Sociology, The Graduate Center, City University of New York.
-Advisor to Sexuality and Social Justice Project; researching a new book.

 7/10 – Present